/ 9 must-do foodie experiences in Japan

 The izakaya restaurant is fashioned like a galleon and port, fitted with canals and a large aquarium where fish, such as sea bream, red snapper, and horse mackerel, swim.

 Once you’re anchored in your seats, you're given a rod and bait and you can start putting your fishing skills to the test.
 Your catch of the day is then taken away and cooked to order.

 The restaurant also has a selection of other items on the menu, including kushikatsu, steaks and, of course, dessert.

 It’s a delight for foodies who are after some fun!

 2. Dine like a monk

 Looking for more than just a sightseeing experience?
-Get a taste of the life of a monk during your visit to Mount Kōya, sacred to the Shingon Buddhists.
-After you’ve hiked through the serene Kōyasan forests, unwind during an Ajikan meditation session and try your hand at shakyo – the practice of copying Buddhist sutras.
+Get a taste of life as a monk during your visit to Mount Kōya, sacred to the Shingon Buddhists.
+After you’ve hiked through the serene Kōyasan forests, unwind during an Ajikan meditation session and try your hand at shakyo—the practice of copying Buddhist sutras.

 Beautiful pagoda structures in Koyasan.
 Photo: Akuppa John Wigham / Flickr (CC)

 Taking your cultural experience to the next level of enlightenment, enjoy a specialty goma-dohu (sesame tofu) along with other shojin ryori dishes (these cuisines are vegetarian).
 And to tie it altogether, stay overnight at a temple lodge (shukubo) to get a real sense of a monk’s life.
 It’s an unforgettable way to experience a traditional side of Japan away from the tourist crowds.